github/GreenSoftwareDirectory/README.md

 As technology industry energy use grows, we believe we have a responsibility to help support sustainable practices so that we can reduce the environmental impact of software we build.

 ![climate-indicators](https://github.com/user-attachments/assets/acf6befb-2461-4904-b195-9fc592810504)
-Image source: Open access [climate visuals](https://github.com/ed-hawkins/climate-visuals) on GitHub from Ed Hawkins
+Image source: Open access [climate visuals](https://github.com/ed-hawkins/climate-visuals) on GitHub from Ed Hawkins.

 ## Our Directory
 We reviewed all repositories on GitHub that self-identified as being a green software tool as their primary purpose.
 We compiled these into a directory of resources built by our community, for our community.